B12 and weight loss

 Recently, vitamin B12 has been linked to weight loss and energy boosts, but are these claims for real?
-A lot of doctors and nutritionists lean toward "no."
+A lot of doctors and nutritionists lean toward no.

 B12 deficiency can lead to several ailments, most notably megaloblastic anemia, which is caused by a low red blood cell count.
 The most common symptom of megaloblastic anemia is fatigue.
-This form of anemia — as well as other health issues associated with B12 deficiency — can be easily treated with injections of the vitamin.
+This form of anemia, as well as other health issues associated with B12 deficiency, can be easily treated with injections of the vitamin.

 Most people get vitamin B12 through their food.
 The vitamin is naturally present in certain animal protein-based foods, such as: